zhgzhg/LoRaPacketForwarder/README.md

 ### Orange PI: compile & install

-The following steps have been tested on Arbian v5.90.
+The following steps have been tested on Armbian v5.90.
 However it is recommended to use its **latest** version.

 * Compile wiringPi for Orange PI **//for the ZERO model use WiringOP-Zero library instead//** with `./build` command